School of Education and Human Sciences Code

 - The Committee shall consist of:

-- One tenure-track faculty voting member from each academic department elected by their respective departments to serve for a three-year;
+- One faculty voting member from each academic department elected by their respective department to serve for a three-year term;

-- Each academic department shall appoint an alternate member to serve concurrently with the departmental representative and vote in the absence of the regularly elected representative (even if both attend, dept. only gets one vote);
+- Each academic department shall appoint an alternate member to serve concurrently with the departmental representative and vote in the absence of the regularly elected representative (even if both faculty attend, the department only gets one vote);

-- One voting graduate student member.
+- One graduate student member nominated by the Associate Dean of Graduate Programs.
 The graduate student membership shall rotate among the five departments with students serving a one-year term;

-- The Associate Dean for Graduate Studies, ex officio, voting;
+- The Associate Dean for Graduate Programs, ex officio;

-- The Associate Dean for Undergraduate Studies, voting;
+- The Associate Dean for Undergraduate Programs; ex officio

 - Other faculty or staff may be consulted and invited to attend meetings as necessary to result in fully informed decisions that comply with University policy.